 The above results, observations of GWSS aggregation behavior in the field on host plants, in response to host plants and on traps led us to examine in depth the response of leafhoppers to traps and to other leafhoppers.
 The distribution of GWSS landing on traps was investigated with and without other GWSS present.
 Figure 3 indicates the natural distribution of both sexes of GWSS on the Seabright trap and shows that GWSS tend to aggregate naturally in the lower right hand quadrant.
-That is in blocks three-five (left to right) of the Seabright trap.
+That is in blocks 3-5 (left to right) of the Seabright trap.
 Figure 4 shows how the GWSS responded to the Seabright trap when there was a dead GWSS carcass added to the center block on the trap.
 In this test we allowed only one leafhopper to respond each time to eliminate the confounding effect of previously trapped leafhoppers on the behavior of newly arriving leafhoppers.
-The presence of a leafhopper carcass shifted the distribution of the arriving leafhoppers to the center area of the trap with males landing at significantly higher numbers in blocks one and two from the center while females landed in higher numbers in blocks two and four.
-In another test, GWSS response to an unbaited control Seabright trap was compared to treatments of one, two or three GWSS carcasses or one, two or three black plastic models similar in size to GWSS added to the center boxes of one side of Seabright traps.
+The presence of a leafhopper carcass shifted the distribution of the arriving leafhoppers to the center area of the trap with males landing at significantly higher numbers in blocks 1 and 2 from the center while females landed in higher numbers in blocks 2 and 4.
+In another test, GWSS response to an unbaited control Seabright trap was compared to treatments of 1, 2 or 3 GWSS carcasses or 1, 2 or 3 black plastic models similar in size to GWSS added to the center boxes of one side of Seabright traps.
 Five replicates of each treatment were used in a RCB design.
 Responding GWSS were recorded by the block number away from the carcass where they landed as was the number of GWSS that landed on the unbaited side of the trap.
 Overall the baits increased trap catch by 55% on the baited side versus the unbaited side (data not shown).

-Other tests conducted included the addition of a small 15 cm long tree branch with GWSS carcasses on it to tube traps in parallel with the trap orientation and the addition of a similar small branch with carcasses attached to the tube trap in the middle and sticking out at a 45[°] angle away from the trap versus an unbaited control.
+Other tests conducted included the addition of a small 15 cm long tree branch with GWSS carcasses on it to tube traps in parallel with the trap orientation and the addition of a similar small branch with carcasses attached to the tube trap in the middle and sticking out at a 45° angle away from the trap versus an unbaited control.
 Neither of these treatments provided significant increase in trap captures.
 Thus, the response to congeners appears to be a short range landing orientations.
-Nevertheless, we are pursuing this response to congener behavior by GWSS to further describe what is actually occurring and our results will be reported orally at the symposium.

-Figure 3.
-GWSS landing distribution on a Seabright trap without any other GWSS present.
+Figure 3: GWSS landing distribution on a Seabright trap without any other GWSS present.
 M is peak point of males and F indicates female peaks.

-Figure 4.
-Response of GWSS to Seabright traps baited in the center block with a GWSS carcass.
+Figure 4: Response of GWSS to Seabright traps baited in the center block with a GWSS carcass.